High-dimensional regression with outcomes of mixed-type using the multivariate spike-and-slab LASSO: Additional details for the real data analyses

-Our proposed model can be seen as natural generalization of \citet{Chib1998AnalysisOM}'s multivariate probit regression model.
-It is also closely related to the rounding-based approach to modeling count processes developed in \citet{CanaleDunson2011, CanaleDunson2013, CanaleDunson2014} and later extended by \citet{KowalCanale2019_star}.
-Though we do not pursue it here, by using a slightly different transformation $g,$ our model can easily accommodate count data.
-Our proposed model is similar to the one studied in \citet{wang2023twostep}, which introduces $q_{b}$ latent P\'{o}lya-Gamma \citep{Polson2013_polyagamma} variables (one for each binary outcome) that are related to a $q$-dimensional latent Gaussian $\bz$; see Equation 2.6 of \citet{wang2023twostep} for details.
-The \texttt{mmrr} model of \citet{ekvall} also addresses regression with mixed-type outcomes using latent Gaussian variables.
-However, their approach fundamentally differs from ours: while our model treats the observed outcomes as deterministic transformations of latent variables $(\by=g(\bz)),$ their method assumes canonical generalized linear model (GLM) links relating the conditional mean of each observed outcome directly to the latent variables (i.e., $\E(\bm{Y}|\bm{Z})=h^{-1}(\bm{Z})$ for a known link function $h$).
+Our proposed model generalizes \citet{Chib1998AnalysisOM}'s multivariate probit regression model.
+It is also closely related to \citet{CanaleDunson2011}'s rounding-based approach to modeling count processes.
+Our proposed model is similar to the one studied in \citet{wang2023twostep}, which introduces $q_{b}$ latent P\'{o}lya-Gamma \citep{Polson2013_polyagamma} variables (one for each binary outcome) that are related to a $q$-dimensional latent Gaussian $\bz$; see Equation 2.6 of \citet{wang2023twostep} for details. \citet{ekvall}'s \texttt{mmrr} procedure also models mixed-type outcomes using latent Gaussian variables.
+However, their approach fundamentally differs from ours: while our model treats the observed outcomes as deterministic transformations of latent variables $(\by=g(\bz)),$ their method assumes canonical generalized linear model (GLM) links relating the conditional mean of each observed outcome directly to the latent variables (i.e., $\E(\bm{Y} \vert \bm{Z})=h^{-1}(\bm{Z})$ for a known link function $h$).

-The precision matrix $\Omega$ in \Cref{eq:latent_model} captures residual dependence between the components of the latent variable $\bz.$ These dependencies in turn induce residual and marginal dependence between the observed outcomes.
-Although the model allows for arbitrary correlations between elements of the latent $\bz,$ it limits the range of observable correlations between elements of the observation $\by.$ \begin{lemma}[Maximal observed correlation] Consider two response variables $Y_{k}$ and $Y_{k'}$, for $k \neq k' \in \{1,2,\dots,q\}$, each generated from \Cref{eq:latent_model}.
-Then the maximal possible absolute correlation $\left\lvert \rho_{k,k'}\right\rvert := \left\lvert \textrm{Corr}(Y_{k},Y_{k'} \vert \bX)\right\rvert$ among the \emph{observed} outcomes satisfies:
+The precision matrix $\Omega$ captures residual dependence between the components of the latent variable $\bz,$ which induces dependence between the observed outcomes.
+Although the model allows for arbitrary correlations between elements of the latent $\bz,$ it restricts the range of observable correlations between outcomes of mixed type (\Cref{lem:correlation_bounds}).